TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Installation:
 ------------------------------
+Use SnakeBite Mod Manager 0.8.3 or later:
+Get 0.8 from nexusmods.com/metalgearsolidvtpp/mods/106/
+And use snakebites in-app update system.

-Use SnakeBite Mod Manager 0.8 or later: nexusmods.com/metalgearsolidvtpp/mods/106/ Uninstall any earlier version of Infinite Heaven Install Infinite Heaven.msgv
+Uninstall any earlier version of Infinite Heaven Install Infinite Heaven.msgv

 WARNING: Applying this mod to any game version after the one stated at the top of the readme involved will likely prevent the game from working.
 Simply uninstall using SnakeBite and wait for the mod to be updated.

+NOTE: Snakebite sometimes has issues after game updates, to reset snakebite choose it's Settings > Restore Original files, confirm snakebite.xml was deleted in your MGS_TPP folder, then revalidate the game cache in steam and reinstall the mod.

 Using alongside other mods:
 ------------------------------
 Infinite Heaven modifies a lot of the core game lua scripts, if other mods that have their own versions of those files will break things in either obvious or subtle ways.
 Mods that shouldn't have a conflict with Infinite Heaven are: Model swaps, data table mods like development unlocks or times.
+Ask the mod author for a snakebite install or use makebite (comes with snakebite) to convert the mod if it provides lua files.
 If you want to manually check to see if a mod conflicts unzip the Infinite Heaven .mgsv with the zip tool of your choice and check to see if any of the files match files in the other mod.

 Uninstallation: